jvns/git-commit-folders/README.md

 **branch histories**

-shows the last 20 commits on a branch
+shows the last 100 commits on a branch.
+They're numbered, 0 is the most recent.

 here we'll look at the code from 4 versions ago